SuiSec/SuiSecBlockList/README.md

 Functions that depend on API an/or network can return `null` when I/O errors are encountered.

-If you would like to track errors, you can pass optional `reportError` callback to `SuisecBlocklist` constructor.
+If you would like to track errors, you can pass optional `reportError` callback to `SuiSecBlocklist` constructor.

 It could be called with an `Error` or with a string.